tarwn/lessthandot-hugo/blogs/content/posts/2012-08-01-book-review-troubleshooting-sql-server.md

 **Chapter 3 – High CPU Utilization**

 This chapter describes what happens when you have CPU pressure in your system.
 Perfmon, SQL Trace, and DMVs are used as troubleshooting tools.
-There are great sample queries to have in your DBA tool belt, such as “finding the top 10 CPU-consuming queries”.
+There are great sample queries to have in your DBA tool belt, such as "finding the top 10 CPU-consuming queries".
 Problems that can cause high CPU usage, such as missing indexes and parameter sniffing, are a good take-away.
 How to deal with them is even better.

-“Inappropriate parallelism” made me giggle.
+"Inappropriate parallelism" made me giggle.

 **Chapter 4 – Memory Management**